kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Begin reporting release status at the community meeting
 - Continue meeting with SIGs for introductions

 ### Week 3

 - Create the release notes draft file in the release directory per the standard above
 - Prepare for x.y.0-alpha.0 "release", specifically that there is a [Branch Manager][branch-manager] available to support the team, and that master-blocking tests are all green.
 The alpha.0 artifacts were created already as a part of the prior release.
 This synthetic notation is a point to review process with the [Branch Manager][branch-manager].
-- Begin coordination with SIG Cluster Lifecycle for the kubeadm release (they may create an issue in the milestone to track release blocking issues)
 - Identify any other dependent ecosystem projects that need release coordination
 - Announce/email that the following week is Enhancements Freeze and what that means